radioprotector/hex-grid/README.md

 To help indicate how various scrolling/panning actions will change the color values, a drag overlay, complete with icon, is displayed when the user begins a mouse/touch drag event.
 This also has the bonus effect of intercepting touch events on mobile devices that would otherwise cause undesired effects (such as pull-to-refresh or pinch-to-zoom).
 The icon for this is encapsulated within `DragGuideIcon` to allow for more dynamically-generated SVG content.

+The `ColorCycler` component is responsible for cycling color values on a periodic timer and providing UI to control this behavior.

 The `ColorChangeHandler` component is responsible for updating the application theme color and icon based on the currently-selected color.

 ## Audio Structure